 - As a courtesy to others, give verbal warnings for dangers (ie holes, low branches) and pass back messages clearly that the guide may have given.

 - Horses can be startled by sudden movements.
-Don’t throw things (ie hats, cameras) to or from a horse.
+Ensure saddle bags and coats are securely tied onto the saddle.
+Don’t throw things such as hats, coats and cameras to or from a horse.
 Always dismount to remove or put on coats and jumpers etc.

 - Horse riding is a physical activity.
 The fitter you are, the less tired you will become and the more you will enjoy your holiday.